Skip to content

 The same creamy faux pas goes for good ol' mac and cheese.
 "An entrée I will not order while eating out is mac & cheese of any sort," notes Yulissa Acosta, chef de cuisine of Hearth '61 at Mountain Shadows resort in Paradise Valley, Arizona.
 While undeniably delicious, the chef says it distracts from enjoying other dishes the restaurant may have to offer.
 "The richness that comes from the amount of cream, cheese, and butter that is used is simply too much.
 Instead, ask about the restaurant's specials or go for another pasta entrée that has seasonal vegetables and some protein."

-Just like an overly creamy bowl of pasta, bacon is another delicious staple that can be a sign of something gone awry.
+Just like an overly creamy bowl of pasta, an overuse of bacon can be a sign of something gone awry.
 "Avoid 'fish specials' with bacon," warns Eric Duchene, executive chef of the JW Marriott Scottsdale Camelback Inn Resort & Spa.
 "Bacon is used to cover up the smell of old fish."
 Similarly, Duchene notes that raw fish should not be ordered on Sunday nights, because "restaurants don't receive deliveries on Sunday, so you will not get the freshest products when you order on Sunday night."

-At the end of the day, whether it's an all-too-familiar bowl of cheesy pasta or a low-quality steak hiding under a coffee rub, restaurant dishes need to bring the kind of wow factor you can't replicate at home.
+At the end of the day, whether it's an all-too-familiar bowl of cheesy pasta or a low-quality steak hiding under mushroom sauce, restaurant dishes need to bring the kind of wow factor you can't replicate at home.
 This is why Oscar Cabezas generally avoids things that feel too mundane.
 The executive chef of California's Teleferic Barcelona explains that some people eat out because they don't like cooking, while others go to restaurants to get inspired.

 Matt Kirouac